Camp Taji: 2003–2005

 The 751st QMCO 1st platoon also cleaned and maintained an ice facility providing ice to the soldiers of FOB Gunner.

+The 878th Engineer Battalion (combat heavy) from the Georgia National Guard provided support to the 1st Cavalry Division and subsequently the 1st Armored Division at Camp Taji from November 2003- May 2004.

 The 452nd Quartermaster Army reserve unit from Winthrop, Mn was there providing much needed fuel and supplies for the day-to-day operations of the base.
 Building the Fuel System Supply Point (F.S.S.P.) to supply the base and surrounding area.
 They also ran C.E.M.
 (Captured Enemy Materials) warehouses, storing weapons, ammunition, vehicles, statues, and anything deemed historically significant.

 The 430th Quartermaster Company (Puerto Rico Army Reserve) Headquarters were located at the camp providing logistics for other detachments in multiple locations across Iraq.
 Also, the unit supported the camp reconstruction and security.

 In February 2004 the 4th ID DIVARTY relinquished authority over to elements of 3rd Brigade, 1st Armored Division.
 3rd BCT had been in the process of redeploying, some of its elements having already moved to Kuwait, when it was informed that it would have to assume control of Camp Taji until units from 1st Cavalry Division arrived in March.
 3rd BCT deployed 4th Battalion, 1st Field Artillery, the 70th Engineer Battalion and elements of 1st Battalion 69th Armor Regiment to Camp Taji to fill this six week gap.
 While under the control of 1st Armored Division, the Camp was renamed Camp Cooke, in honor of the 1st Armored Division Command Sergeant Major who was killed during OIF I. 3rd BCT was relieved at Camp Taji on 24 March 2004 by 1st Battalion, 206th Field Artillery, an element of the 39th Brigade Combat Team, 1st Cavalry Division.

 1st Cavalry Division elements stationed at Camp Taji included: